 So, ensure you keep your eBooks professional and that they address your persona’s pain points with a clear call to action.
 Although eBooks can be a lot of effort, they’re an effective addition to any content marketing strategy and by following the basics you can generate more quality leads, and expect a great ROI.

-Here's some more helpful links:
+Here are some more helpful links: